 A few weeks ago, one of our leaders asked me to come speak to a group of worship interns, telling them “everything I thought pastors wanted worship leaders to know.”
 When I agreed to do it, I thought it would be a stretch to come up with three or four worship leader tips.
 That was a bit naïve.
 By the time I was done, it grew to a list of 14!

 Worship Leader Tips

-I’d love to see a corresponding list of “What Every Worship Leader Wishes His Pastor Knew,” but for now, here is my advice for growing worship leaders:
+I’d love to see a corresponding list of “What Every Worship Leader Wishes His Pastor Knew,” but for now, here are my worship leader tips for growing worship leaders:

 1. Teach the people how to respond in worship.